0xPARC/0xparc-intro-book/easy/src/intro.typ

 that housed great Ideas in first-generation cryptography; we have explored, exploited, and mastered these Ideas for many decades.
-After a specific door, however, the rooms in the Labyrinth suddenly now house Ideas at a much bigger scale, as if we stepped into a completely different biome.
-In front of us, intrepid explorers have actually gone even further, into rooms that house even bigger behemoths of Ideas, such as witness encryption (WE) and indistinguishability obfuscation (IO).
+After a specific door, however, the rooms in the Labyrinth suddenly now contain much bigger Ideas, as if we stepped into a completely different biome.
+In front of us, intrepid explorers have actually gone even further, into places where even bigger behemoths of Ideas roam, such as witness encryption (WE) and indistinguishability obfuscation (IO).

 It is easy to be carried away by the staggering possibilities and imagine a